Skip to contents

 scalar<character> // default: NULL (optional)

 The column name in the input data table to use as group labels for generation of row groups.
-If the input data table has the grouped_df class (through use of the dplyr::group_by() function or associated group_by*() functions) then any input here is ignored.
+If the input data table has the grouped_df class (through use of dplyr::group_by() or associated group_by*() functions) then any input here is ignored.

 process_md